ShubhangPK/shubhangpk/README.md

-# Hi, I’m Shubhang 👋
+# Hi, I’m Shubhang Kaushik 👋

 I’m a software engineer focused on **Linux kernel development**, **performance engineering**, and **scalable systems**.
 I enjoy working close to the hardware and building software that behaves well under real workloads.